jeffbski/pass-stream/README.md

 ## Goals

- - Easily use new readable-streams with node 0.8 or 0.10+
+ - Easily use new streams2 functionality (readable-streams) with node 0.8 or 0.10+
- - Built-in buffering pause capability
+ - Built-in buffering pause capability (from streams2)
  - Easy to use transformation filters with the stream
- - Comply with stream specification - tested with stream-spec
  - Act as the base to build other specific pass through streams with
  - Tested
- - Allows any datatype to be used in the stream (String, Buffer, Number, Boolean, Array, Object, null, undefined)
+ - Allows any datatype (except null or undefined) to be used in the stream (String, Buffer, Number, Boolean, Array, Object)

 ## Why